8 Unique Thanksgiving Traditions – You Should Make Your Own

 Sure everyone loves Grandma’s Chestnut Stuffing or Aunt Mary’s Caramel Pumpkin Pie but your Thanksgiving traditions do not have to stop there.
 If you were passed down old family recipe cards or a favorite family cookbook now is the perfect time to pull it out and teach someone you love how to make it for themselves and keep the tradition alive.

-No family favorites in your past?
+Does no family favourite in your past?
 No worries.
 There is no time like the present to start a new tradition.
-Find a new recipe and start your a fresh tradition this Thanksgiving.
+Find a new recipe and start your fresh tradition this Thanksgiving.

 Create a Momento

 Lay out a sheet of butcher paper on an unused cabinet or hang one on the wall for all of your guests to sign.
-At the end of the day, ask everyone to write on it what their favorite part of the Thanksgiving festivities were, then fold the paper up and tuck it away somewhere special.
-Next year, lay the old sheets out along with the new one for everyone to look back on and remember Thanksgivings past, like a time capsule in ink and paper.
+At the end of the day, ask everyone to write on it what their favourite part of the Thanksgiving festivities was, then fold the paper up and tuck it away somewhere special.
+Next year, lay the old sheets out along with the new ones for everyone to look back on and remember Thanksgiving's past, like a time capsule in ink and paper.

 Teach Each Other A Skill